Montoneras: Peru

 In Peru the name "montoneras" is generally applied to different bodies of guerrillas who fought against the Spanish forces during the independence wars.
 Some units joined the Royalists.
 According to General Miller:

 The term "montoneras" was used also to refer to irregular forces who fought during the civil wars in Peru, and later against the occupation by Chile during the War of the Pacific.

 Ecuador

-In Ecuador, the "Montoneras" were an unorganized military phenomenon who emerged after independence in the coastal agricultural zone.
+In Ecuador, the "Montoneras" were an unorganized military phenomenon that emerged after independence in the coastal agricultural zone.
 They comprised an armed wing - a cavalry - of a popular opposition movement against violence committed by landowners or authorities of the new republican power.
 Their members included laborers on the estates, smallholders and independent workers.
 Over time, they became the shock troops of the Liberal Party, led by Eloy Alfaro, in the 1880s (see: Liberal Revolution of 1895).